-This apple pie filling is the recipe for a perfect fall dessert!
+This apple pie filling is the perfect recipe for a scrumptious fall treat!
 Tender apples, a blend of warm fall spices, and a syrupy sauce make it a great addition to any dessert—or your favorite pie crust!

 Pin this recipe now to save it for laterPin Recipe